 - Cable Facts:

 - Two main cables pass over the tops of the main towers and are secured in concrete anchorages at each end.
 Each cable is made of 27,572 strands of wire.
-There are 80,000 miles (129,000 km) of wire in the two main cables, and it took over six months to spin them
+There are 80,000 miles (129,000 km) of wire in the two main cables, and it took more than six months to spin them

 - Cable diameter (including wrapping): 36 3/8 inches (0.92 m)